veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 ### SEO

 Since I am going to be writing a lot of technical content, I needed to make sure the website is search engine optimized so that my articles will appear at the top of search engine result pages (SERP’s).
-Nuxt comes with this functionality baked in, however, you would still need to provide the correct data to be used in the meta data in the head section, once again, Nuxt uses one of their official plugins called [vue-meta](https://vue-meta.nuxtjs.org/) to make this a cinch.
+Nuxt comes with this functionality baked in, however, you would still need to provide the correct data to be used in the metadata in the head section, once again, Nuxt uses one of their official plugins called [vue-meta](https://vue-meta.nuxtjs.org/) to make this a cinch.